 Anything with butternut squash in it is a winner with me.
 It is so filling, it means that you can use less rice and still have a substantial meal.

-1) Heat a little oil in a large pan and cook the onion, leek and garlic for around 5 minutes, until soft.
+- Heat the oil in a large pan and cook the onion, leek and garlic for around 5 minutes, until soft.

-3) Add a little of the stock and the chili and parsley and cook for 3 minutes.
+- Add a little of the stock and the chilli and parsley and cook for 3 minutes.